right4mat/notes/README.md

 ## Task

-- Create a simple note-taking app. ✅
+- Create a simple note-taking app in roughly 2 hours ✅
 - Users should be able to create different notes and link them to a client and a category. ✅
 - The client and category data should be stored in a JSON file. ✅
 - The main page of the app should display a FlatList of all existing notes or show a message if there are none. ✅